The criteria for winning the award are:

 - Self published works are ineligible.

-- Authors that previously won, or have been shortlisted for Rabindranath Tagore Literary Prize, can be eligible again, for their different titles.
+- The authors that have previously won, or have been shortlisted for Rabindranath Tagore Literary Prize, can be eligible again, for their different titles.

 - The number of entries is not restricted.